 Instruction to Editor: Add the following subclause after D6.0 P434L65.

+26.11.X1 TRIGGER_RESPONDING

+An HE non-AP STA that transmits a non-HT or non-HT duplicate PPDU shall set the TXVECTOR parameter TRIGGER_RESPONDING to true if the PPDU is sent in response to an MU-RTS Trigger frame.
+Otherwise, the HE non-AP STA shall set the TXVECTOR parameter TRIGGER_RESPONDING to false.

 Instruction to Editor: Update D6.0 P494L19 (Table 27-1) as shown below.